MiSU-sw/ESPWebDAV/README.md

+I had some minor issues with the original FYSETC firmware which I wanted to iron out.
+By default, files are created with a generic timestamp (1st of january 2000, 00:00:00 UTC+0).
+This gets in the way if you have a 3d printer which sorts by descending timestamp.
+This is an attempt at fixing this issue.
+There is a limitation: the newly-created file will have the timestamp set to the moment in time when it is copied.

+I also needed a better wifi signal reception because my 3d printer is a bit too far away from the router.
+Since from software it was already set up fine and I couldn't get better results by switching to 802.11 G or B, I made a hardware mod:
+I've cut the trace of the longer branch of the antenna and soldered a 58mm wire.
+This did the trick for me.
+There are other online resources which recommend different wire lenghts or types.
+As always, YMMV.

+Compile with the dependencies mentioned below.
+For increased transfer speed, you can try to choose 160MHz for CPU frequency.
+This will allow transfer rates to go from around 250KB/s to ~330KB/s.
+However I'm not sure what it does for stability.

 # WebDAV Server and a 3D Printer
 This project is a WiFi WebDAV server using ESP8266 SoC.
 It maintains the filesystem on an SD card.